FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 JWTs are an industry standard way for securely passing claims between two parties, allowing that information to be verified by the recipient.
 We're going to use them for the purpose of authorization (authorizing the gateway to access the microservices) as well as passing information (user claims, such as role membership).

-If you are going to make the code changes, clone the [example project](https://github.com/FusionAuth/fusionauth-example-node-services-gateway), otherwise feel free to follow along conceptually.
-TBD final github repo??
+If you are going to make the code changes, clone the [example project](mooreds/fusionauth-example-node-services-gateway-jwtauth), otherwise feel free to follow along conceptually.

 In your gateway application, install `jsonwebtoken`: